-Source: Orange County Comprehensive Annual Financial Report for Fiscal Year ended June 30, 2017.
+Source: County of Orange Comprehensive Annual Financial Report for Fiscal Year Ended June 30, 2017.

-Table A-12 - County of Orange Operating Lease Payments
+Table A-22 - County of Orange Operating Lease Payments

-The following table, in the form of Table A-12 in the Official Statement, is the future minimum operating lease commitments of the County as of June 30, 2017.
+The following table, in the form of Table A-22 in the Official Statements, is an approximation of future minimum operating lease commitments of the County as of June 30 of the most recent Fiscal Year.